mjbenefiel/react-stuff/Big_O/readme.md

         - Solve/simplify
             - If you can't solve the problem, solve a simpler problem -- don't get stuck and have nothing to show
         - Look back and refactor
             - Important to try and improve your code

+- Problem Solving Patterns
+    - Frequency Counter
+        - Uses objects or sets to collect values/frequencies of values
+        - This can often avoid the need for nested loops or O(N^2) operations with arrays/strings
+        - Two loops is better than two nested loops
+    - Multiple Pointers
+    - Sliding Window
+    - Divide and Conquer
+    - Dynamic Programming
+    - Greedy Algorithms
+    - Backtracking